ozkurtomer/ozkurtomer/README.md

 ### Hi there 👋

+Hello 👋, this is Ömer Özkurt

+👯 I'm a Full Stack Developer living in Bursa, Turkey.
+🔭 I’m currently working on for Industrial Development Bank of Türkiye(TSKB)

+📫 How to reach me ozkurtomer@outlook.com

+🤔 I wish you happy days :)

 <!--
 **ozkurtomer/ozkurtomer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.